peteb/minicomps/README.md

 - Queries and events do **no memory allocations**
 - **Automatic locking** on component level for synchronous queries
 - All actions are **thread safe** (unless explicitly overridden by the user)
+- Asynchronous queries can be **canceled**, both manually and automatically, and the handling component can check for cancellations
-- Filter handlers for async queries (can be used for mocks, spies, error injection, etc)
+- **Filter handlers** can be registered for async queries (can be used for mocks, spies, error injection, etc)
 - Component-level listeners for invocations (can be used to collect request duration, logging, tracing, generating sequence diagrams, etc)
 - Periodical pumping and async operations can be skipped if the handling component has been synchronously locked (TODO)
 - Startup dependency verification (TODO)